stonerlab/Stoner-PythonCode/doc/UserGuide/datafolder.rst

 --------------------------------------

 The  :py:meth:`DataFolder.flatten` method will do the same as passing the *flat* keyword argument when creating the Lpy:class:`DataFolder` - although the search for folders on disk is recursive, the resulting :py:class:`DataFolder` contains a flat list of files.

-You can also use the
-:py:meth:`DataFolder.prune` method to remove groups (including nested groups) that have no data files in them.
-If you supply a *name* keyword to the
-:py:meth:`DataFolder.prune` method it will instead remove any sub-folder with a matching name (and all sub-folders within it):
+You can also use the :py:meth:`Stoner.folders.groups.GroupsDict.prune` - which is aliased as :py:meth:`DataFolder.prune` method to remove groups (including nested  groups) that have no data files in them.
+If you supply a *name* keyword to the :py:meth:`Stoner.folders.groups.GroupsDict.prune` method it will instead remove any sub-folder with a matching name (and all sub-folders within it):

 ::